tomasravalli/camp-nou-smartbooking/README.md

 - Optimization of the sold seats stock: the prediction will guarantee pairs of seats in all areas of the Stadium.
 - Reliability: The customer will always have the tickets in the area indicated when making the purchase.
 Seat assigment will be confirmed 48 hours before the match.

-Smartbooking business objective is to increase ticketing revenue as a consequence of:
+SmartBooking business objective is to increase ticketing revenue as a consequence of:
 - An alignment between the Offer and the Demand at the moment in which the latter occurs.
 - An application of Dynamic Pricing strategies due to a higher timespan for commercialization.
 - Unlock the opening of new sales channels (APIs) by not having to connect to the LaLiga system.